bizz84/starter_architecture_flutter_firebase/README.md

 Many Firebase APIs are **inherently** stream-based.
 As a result, the **simplest** way of making our widgets reactive is to use [`StreamBuilder`](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) (or [`StreamProvider`](https://pub.dev/documentation/provider/latest/provider/StreamProvider-class.html)).

-Yes, you could use [`ChangeNotifier`](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) or other state mangement techniques that implement observables/listeners.
+Yes, you could use [`ChangeNotifier`](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) or other state management techniques that implement observables/listeners.

 But you would need additional "glue" code if you want to "convert" your input streams into reactive models based on `ChangeNotifier`.